thasso/pyjip/docs/source/tools_and_pipelines.rst

         The ``check_file`` helper to check for existence of files referenced by an option
     validation_error
-        quickly raise a validation error
+        quickly raises a validation error
     name
         a function to set your tool or pipeline run-time name add_output